Elicue/Elicue/README.md

 <h1 >Hi There <img src="hi.gif" width="30px"></h1>

-I'm a 19-year-old Web Development student, & have knowledge in HTML, CSS, PHP, JS and Python.
+I'm a 19-year-old Web Development student, & have knowledge in some programming languages & tools like HTML, SASS, PHP, JS , Python...
         Actually in my second year of college at the IIM Digital School.
 <br>
 <h2 align="left">About me :</h2>
 <br>
-- 🌱 I’m currently learning Sass,
+- 🌱 I’m currently learning Gsap,
 <br>
-- 🤔 Looking for motivation to improve my Php,
+- 🤔 Looking for motivation to improve my Javascript,
 <br>
 <h2 align="left">Connect with me :</h2>
 <p>With Linkedin & dribble.</p>